 Credit risk is the risk that a counterparty will be unable to pay amounts in full when due.
 The credit risk associated with Loans and advances to customers is managed through the application of strict underwriting criteria, determined by the Retail Division's credit committee and credit functions.
 Significant credit exposures are measured and reported on a regular basis.
-Impairment provisions are provided for all losses expected to be incurred at the Balance sheet date, using the basis of assessment discussed in notes 1.4 and 1.11.
+Impairment provisions are provided for all losses expected to be incurred at the Balance sheet date, using the basis of assessment discussed in notes 1.4 and 1.10.
+Credit risk disclosures for assets held for sale have not been presented on the basis the assets were sold post year end